userfrosting/learn/pages/18.advanced/06.caching/02.usage/docs.md

 The file driver is the one enabled by default.
 Cached data is stored in text files located in `app/cache/`.
 While slower and less efficient than memory based drivers, the file driver is ideal for a development environment.

 [notice=note]The default Laravel File Driver doesn't support `tags`.
-UserFrosing uses a custom version of this driver that enabled tagging.
-Still, Memecached and Redis are more optimized for this and should be used in a production environment for better performance.[/notice]
+UserFrosting uses a custom version of this driver that enabled tagging.
+Still, Memcached and Redis are more optimized for this and should be used in a production environment for better performance.[/notice]

 ### Memcached